distray/College/README.md

 # College
-This is a collection of my first year code that is functional... more complex stuff will not be posted here.
+This is a collection of my first semester college code that is functional... more complex stuff will not be posted here.